Your exchange had assurances and your wallet provider had guarantees, and when your wallet got drained anyway, neither one paid you back.

 The system assured you.
 Your exchange had insurance.
 Your wallet provider had guarantees.
-When your wallet got drained — the system shrugged.
-No recourse.
-No payout.
-No accountability.
+When your wallet got drained, the system shrugged.
+No recourse, no payout, no accountability.

 100% of confirmed drain transactions detected in controlled testing.*